| Title: | Client Library for SpatioTemporal Asset Catalog |

 (This document is based on STAC specification documentation https://github.com/radiantearth/stac-spec/ and reproduces some of its parts)

-It prepares query parameters used in the search API request, a
+It prepares query parameters for a search API request and returns a

 q |